wallarm/product-documentation/docs/latest/installation/nginx/all-in-one.md

 Depending on the selected Wallarm deployment approach ([in-line][inline-docs] or [Out-of-Band][oob-docs]), configure Wallarm to either proxy traffic or process the traffic mirror.

-Perform the following configuration in the NGINX [configuration file](https://docs.nginx.com/nginx/admin-guide/basic-functionality/managing-configuration-files/) file on the machine with the installed node:
+Perform the following configuration in the NGINX [configuration file](https://docs.nginx.com/nginx/admin-guide/basic-functionality/managing-configuration-files/) on the machine with the installed node:

 === "In-line"
     1. Set an IP address for Wallarm to proxy legitimate traffic to.
 It can be an IP of an application instance, load balancer, or DNS name, etc., depending on your architecture.